drborges/arbor/packages/arbor-store/README.md

 ## Usage

-There are basically three steps to working with Arbor:
+There are three steps to working with Arbor:

 1. Create a `store` object to hold your application state: